siberianfox/g2wiki/gQuintic-Specs.md

 The gQuintic is designed to carry a daughterboard with a small host computer (presumably Linux).
 One connection to the daughterboard provides 5 volts at up to 1500 ma.

 The Host Connector provides the following:
-- 4-wire UART RX/TX/RTS/CTS
+- 4-wire UART RX/TX/RTS/CTS.
+Supports Host-Board communication w/std Linux kernals
-- Safety signal from board (board-is-sane assertion signal, as well as sanity pulse-train signal)
+- Safety signals from board - de-assert if board is not functioning properly
 - RESET and ERASE lines drivable from host
 - Host interrupt line driven from controller MCU to notify the host of significant events
-- Logic 3.3v and ground
+- Logic 3.3v and ground.
+3.3v can be used to detect if logic power is present

 The daughterboard may also bridge the SPI/ I2C expansion connector providing I2C and 2 SPI channels